Annual Report 2019

 Thank you to our members and our partners for your involvement, contributions and support of our work throughout 2019.
 It could not have been undertaken without you.

 If Australia is to be a just and fair society where we increase collective ownership of local issues and build flourishing communities, there needs to be a genuine commitment to supporting reforms across the charities and not-for-profit sector (NFPs) from government and other key stakeholders.
+This is not about providing more funding to the sector, but about encouraging and supporting more effective and efficient organisations delivering better outcomes for our communities. |

 The Budget – the most important document a Government produces